-The health-related benefits of consuming rice (Oryza sativa) are for the most part limited to whole grain rice, not white rice (polished or milled rice), which contains a limited amount of micronutrients.
+The health-related benefits of consuming rice (Oryza sativa) are for the most part limited to whole grain rice, not white rice (polished or milled rice), which incorporates low levels of beneficial micronutrients.
 Brown rice has been shown to have antioxidant, hypoglycemic, anti-inflammatory, antimutagenic and cardioprotective properties.

 Brown rice has been shown to inhibit the growth and proliferation of mouse mammary tumors.
-Rice components have been reported to inhibit the growth of breast cancer cells without harming normal cells and to increase the treatment effects of the chemotherapy drugs Adriamycin (doxorubicin) and Taxol (paclitaxel).
+Rice components have been reported to inhibit the growth of breast cancer cells without harming normal cells.
 In addition, rice has been shown to reduce colony formation of triple negative (ER-/PR-/HER2-) breast cancer cells.
 The anthocyanins and melatonin found in black, purple and red rice have additional chemopreventive properties.
-However, rice must be selected carefully since rice plants tend to take up and accumulate heavy metals such as cadmium and arsenic.
+However, rice and rice products must be selected carefully since rice plants tend to take up and accumulate heavy metals such as cadmium and arsenic.

 Brown rice has been shown to inhibit the growth and proliferation of mouse mammary tumors.
 Phytic acid (found in rice bran) has been shown to induce marked growth inhibition in breast cancer cells without harming normal cells.